publications

 DOI · Altmetric

 A close analysis of fringe online ecosystems and their role in radicalization.
-Its impact is to connect platform architecture, emotional dynamics, and extremist mobilization in one empirical framework.
+The paper connects platform architecture, emotional dynamics, and extremist mobilization in one empirical framework.

 5) White supremacists anonymous (Journal of Information Technology & Politics, 2025)